aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 You will die alone and poorly dressed.
+> 🥠 An alien of some sort will be appearing to you shortly.

-Last update: Fri Dec  3 05:05:28 2021
+Last update: Sat Dec  4 05:06:30 2021